drupalwxt/drupalwxt.github.io/content/en/docs/environment/containers/_index.en.md

 ./docker/bin/drush migrate:import --group gcweb --tag 'Menu'
 ```

+## Modern OSX Environments

+If you have `Docker for Desktop` and a new enough OSX environment (Monterey or higher) then the steps are the exact same as those for the Linux environment given above.

+All that is required in advance is to enable `VirtioFS` accelerated directory sharing which you can see in the attached picture below.

+{{< imgproc virtiofs Resize "x300" >}}
+Docker for Desktop VirtioFS
+{{< /imgproc >}}

+For older environments you may still use mutagen which is discussed below.

-## MacOSX Environments
+## Legacy OSX Environments (Mutagen)

-There are currently known performance issues related to the file mounting in `Docker for Desktop`
+While this is fixed with the new virtualization framework discussed above.

+For older environments mutagen will have to be used instead and as such requires a few additional steps.

 - **[Improve Mac File system performance][docker-mac]**

-This is supposed to be fixed with the new virtualization framework in MacOSX 11.1+ but for the moment mutagen should be used.

 ```sh
 # Mutagen Setup